EndPointCorp/end-point-blog/2015/06/26/documenting-web-services-with-perl-pod.html.md

 =cut
 ```

-This block gets inserted right in-line with the web service code, so it's immediately obvious to anyone maintaining it (and thus has the best chance of being maintained if and when the code changes!).
+This block gets inserted right in-line with the web service code, so it’s immediately obvious to anyone maintaining it (and thus has the best chance of being maintained if and when the code changes!).
 Now I can generate an HTML page directly from my Perl code:

 ```shell
 $ pod2html MyPackage.pm